AleJuliet/DressMe/README.md

 ![alt text](https://github.com/AleJuliet/DressMe/blob/master/readmefile/secondscreen.png?s=300)

 ## Algorithm for Recommender system
 This was developed in a different system, as part of the testing of the prototype.
-The algorithm impleted used a Content based approach.
+The algorithm impleted used a Content based approach (https://github.com/AleJuliet/alejuliet.github.io).